Samkth123/KTH-md/Execution/Lecture 6/Lecture 6.md

 Bankruptcy
 - Can happen to profitable company too
 - If you have so many bills to pay you can go into bankruptcy
-- if 50% of own capital is gone - file for
+- if 50% of own capital is gone - file for control balance sheet
+- Can be peronsally liable if not done by the law even for LC

+Liquidation
+- Voluntary bankruptcy

+Timeline
+- Sell 6-12 months
+- Bankruptcy 6-36 months
+- Liquidation same ^^

+Cash is king, order is queen

+IP protection
+- conflict getting known vs protecting idea
+- most entrepreneurs overly concerned
+	- The acid test of the quality is the market